Gaza struggles with twin health crises of war injuries and feared coronavirus surge

-At the same time, the attacks left more than more than 1,900 in need of medical treatment across Gaza before a cease-fire took effect Friday, according to health officials here.
+At the same time, the attacks left more than 1,900 people injured across Gaza before a cease-fire took effect Friday, according to health officials here.
 At least 248 people in Gaza and 12 in Israel were killed in the waves of Israeli strikes and rocket attacks from Gaza.

-“It has become a double burden during these 12 days,” said Abdulatif al-Haj, a physician and director of international cooperation for Gaza’s Health Ministry.
+“It has become a double burden during these 12 days,” said Abdel-Latif al-Hajj, a physician and director of international cooperation for Gaza’s Health Ministry.
 “We are facing many more covid-19 cases and mass casualties at the same time.”

-Haj stood in the debris-filled courtyard in front of what used to be a primary-health care facility and home to Gaza’s only lab using the PCR test for the coronavirus.
-Its windows were gone and the floors covered with concrete rubble from an office building across the street that was targeted by Israeli warplanes.
+Hajj stood in the debris-filled courtyard in front of what used to be a primary health-care facility and home to Gaza’s only lab using the PCR test for the coronavirus.
+Its windows were gone and the floors were covered with concrete rubble from an office building across the street, which was targeted by Israeli warplanes.

-One of his colleagues, a physician who conducting a telemedicine session when the blast came, received a critical head injury when the blast struck, Haj said.
+One of his colleagues, a physician who was conducting a telemedicine session when the blast came, received a critical head injury when the blast struck, Hajj said.

 “It’s like they took the roof of that building and put it into our clinic,” he said.